If you want to be a part of the program, by the way, anybody there yet?

 Thank God for that.

-Next, I have two suggestions with regards to mail in voting and in-person voting.
+Next, I have two suggestions with regards to mail-in voting and in-person voting.

-But why don't we implement the same safeguards they do when they administer the law school admission test?
+With respect to mail-in voting, which I am totally against because for obvious reasons that it lends itself to corruption, but why don't we implement the same safeguards they do when they administer the law school admission test?

 I just don't love the idea of voting for weeks and weeks and weeks and weeks and weeks.